 Try this Mrs Fields Chocolate Macadamia Cream Satin Cheesecake recipe, or contribute your own.
-"Chocolate" and "Cheesecake" are two of the tags cooks chose for Mrs Fields Chocolate Macadamia Cream Satin Cheesecake.
+"Chocolate" and "Cheesecake" are two tags used to describe Mrs Fields Chocolate Macadamia Cream Satin Cheesecake.

 "The cream is the crowning achievement of this cake.
 I used dark chocolate instead of white chocolate.
 The flavor had a wonderful sour note from the cream cheese and dark chocolate subsituted for the white chocolate.

 Cool the melted chocolate to room temperature again, before you fold it into the cold cream mixture, and you'll get wonderful little slivers of pure chocolate inside, which is a nice texture."